utnet-org/contract-new-project-template/social-web3/README.md

 The path pattern is a string that can contain wildcards.
 For example:

-- `alice.unc/profile/**` will match the entire profile data of account `alice.unc`.
+- `alice/profile/**` will match the entire profile data of account `alice`.
-- `alice.unc/profile/*` will match all the fields of the profile, but not the nested objects.
+- `alice/profile/*` will match all the fields of the profile, but not the nested objects.
-- `alice.unc/profile/name` will match only the name field of the profile.
+- `alice/profile/name` will match only the name field of the profile.
 - `*/widget/*` will match all the widgets of all the accounts.

 ```rust